 When you drop the individual course, you will receive a grade of W on your transcript and you will receive a 0% tuition refund.
 If you have more questions or are unsure whether you should drop the individual course, speak to your professor and/or advisor before making the decision to withdraw.

 Incomplete (I) grades from Fall 2019?

 If you received an Incomplete (I) grade in the fall semester, you have until the date specified by your instructor - but no later than the 11th week of class (Friday, March 27) - to submit all outstanding work in order to have a final grade posted.
 If the incomplete is not resolved by this date, the Registrar will convert the I to an F. See our Incomplete Policy in the Bulletin for more details.

 Students can audit a course to gain knowledge in a subject area without being bound to complete all of the required coursework.
 Submit an Add/Drop Form to Graduate Studies to audit a course for Spring 2020 by Friday, March 27.
 A student may audit a course with the approval of the instructor and advisor, however, they receive no credit for the course.
 A grade of AD is posted on the transcript and the student will be charged full tuition for the course.
 Note that a course cannot be changed from Audit to Credit, and audited courses cannot be used to fulfill any degree requirements.

 Holds in SIS and How to Remove Them

-Registration for Summer and Fall 2019 begins soon.
-You will get an error message and be unable to register if you have a hold on your account, check SIS to determine if you have a hold that needs to be resolved.
+Registration for Summer and Fall 2020 begins soon.
+You won't be able to register if you have a hold on your account in SIS; click below to find out how to remove it.